 Building Contingencies into Project Teams

-Knowing your Client and what is Important to Them
+Knowing your Client and Their Operational Goals

 A Common Theme Among all Contingency Plans